 Then, select the keyboard layout that you prefer using and press Yes.

 You can add a second one if you intend to use more than just one keyboard layout.
 If you don’t, click or tap Skip.
 Note that you will still be able to install new keyboard layouts after installing Windows 11, so it’s not mandatory to do this right now.

 If your computer or device is connected to the internet, Windows 11 should check for and install any available updates.
 Wait for this process to finish.

 Next, the Windows 11 Setup asks if you’d like to name your PC.
-Type the name you want to give it, and press Next.
+Type the name you want, and press Next.
 If you don’t care and you’re OK with a name chosen by Microsoft, you can press “Skip for now.”